shriyagumber/csci596/Proposal/proposal.md

 Since the majority of MLFFs are trained using data derived from Density Functional Theory (DFT), the limitations of DFT are consequently reflected in the MLFFs.
 DFT, while powerful and widely used for quantum mechanical calculations, is not without its shortcomings.
 It often struggles with accurately modeling certain types of interactions, such as van der Waals forces or accurately describing the electronic states of transition metals.
 As a result, MLFFs trained on DFT data inherit these limitations.

 To surpass these constraints and enhance the accuracy of MLFFs beyond the current threshold set by DFT, further developments are required.
 Here, a proposal on improvement of MLIP using experimental data is presented.
+Specifically, the experimental data for properties such as radial distribution function is readily available and can be utilized to improve the force field.

 # Machine Learning Force Field